ManuelRausch/StatConfR/paper.md

 # Summary

-We present the `statConfR` package for R, which allows researchers to conveniently fit and compare nine different static models of decision confidence applicable to binary discrimination tasks with confidence ratings:
+We present the `statConfR` package for R, which allows researchers to conveniently fit and compare nine different static models of decision confidence for binary discrimination tasks with confidence ratings:
 - the signal detection rating model [@Green1966],
 - the Gaussian noise model [@Maniscalco2016],
 - the independent Gaussian model [@Rausch2017],